snubwoody/wakunguma.com/src/articles/async.md

 }
 ```

-Futures need to be polled to completetion.
+Futures need to be polled to completion.
 You can use the `await` keyword to
 wait for a future be complete.

 ```rust